quintonn/QBic/README.md

 One of my main goals was to allow **a single developer** to build a relatively large and complex system.
 And I believe QBic has achieved that.

-# Introduction
-With QBic, you can create admin portals, dashboards, CMS sites, identity servers, and much more.
-All of this while only writing .Net code.
-No HTML, JavaScript or CSS.
-A lot of the **magic** is driven by abstract classes and inheritance.

 # Features
 Any **QBic Application** will get all of the following features out of the box, without having to write any extra code: